Julien-R44/adonis-vscode-extension/README.md

 # Contributing
 * See [contributing guide](./.github/CONTRIBUTING.md)
-* Clone the project and open it in VS Code
+* Clone the project and open it in VSCode
 * Run `npm install`
-* Press `F5` to open a new VSCode window with your extension loaded.
+* Press `F5` to open a new VSCode window with your extensions loaded.
 * You can relaunch the extension from the debug toolbar after changing code in `src/extension.ts`.
 * You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.